62, 2nd Floor, 3rd St

 Out of the tall new building strode out a smartly dressed young woman who had just had her biopsy confirmed positive, and felt the wind had been knocked out of her.
 She was too preoccupied with the report on her phone to notice that just across from her, in the inner sanctum of the holy temple, her creator had more power than her doctors did.
 She didn’t realize where she was headed, walking blindly until she reached the green bench under the old banyan tree, which had just been vacated by the young couple.

 If only these people looked up and saw that the sun still shone after a long dark night, the flowers still bloomed after the pouring rains, that every cloud had a silver lining, that as long as we had breath, we had hope, then maybe there would be more happiness and faith to go around.
 After all, I was standing strong and tall after all these years, having weathered many storms and rains.
-Me, the old banyan tree under the fading green wooden bench.
+Me, the old banyan tree over the fading green wooden bench.

 Storyteller